A Mesa comic book store owner charged with a November 2019 murder is now scheduled to go on trial this December.

 Gushee also faces charges of aggravated assault with serious physical injury and aggravated assault with use of a handgun, stemming from a Nov.
 8, 2019, confrontation allegedly with a different man and woman in east Mesa.
 In this case a few days before the fatal Main Street motel shooting, a man was shot in the arm and upper body while speeding away in a pickup truck from two armed males.

 According to police reports a female passenger, the shooting victim’s girlfriend, identified one of the attackers as Gushee and told police she knew him as a heroin dealer who gets young females high and has sex with them.
 She also told police she and her boyfriend took some associates to Gushee’s house about 1 1/2 months earlier and that those people stole comic books and toys from the residence.

-Apache Comics closed its doors in April due to the COVID-19 pandemic and, as of May 30 at least, stated it had no plans to reopen.
-Messages to the store seeking comment have gone unanswered.
+Apache Comics closed its doors in April 2020 due to the COVID-19 pandemic and later stated it had no plans to reopen.
+Messages to the store seeking comment went unanswered.

 Originally published Aug.
 29, 2020, this article was updated Oct.
 20, 2021, with new trial schedule information.